awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_TABLE.md

 If you specify compression encoding for any column in the table or if you don't specify the ENCODE AUTO option for the table, Amazon Redshift automatically assigns compression encoding to columns for which you don't specify compression encoding as follows:
 + All columns in temporary tables are assigned RAW compression by default\.
 + Columns that are defined as sort keys are assigned RAW compression\.
-+ Columns that are defined as BOOLEAN, REAL, DOUBLE PRECISION, or GEOMETRY data types are assigned RAW compression\.
++ Columns that are defined as BOOLEAN, REAL, DOUBLE PRECISION, GEOMETRY, or GEOGRAPHY data type are assigned RAW compression\.
 + Columns that are defined as SMALLINT, INTEGER, BIGINT, DECIMAL, DATE, TIME, TIMETZ, TIMESTAMP, or TIMESTAMPTZ are assigned AZ64 compression\.
-+ Columns that are defined as CHAR or VARCHAR are assigned LZO compression\.
++ Columns that are defined as CHAR, VARCHAR, or VARBYTE are assigned LZO compression\.
 If you don't want a column to be compressed, explicitly specify RAW encoding\.
 The following [compression encodings](c_Compression_encodings.md#compression-encoding-list) are supported:
 + AZ64